LeftySolara/website/content/now/index.md

 - [Your Brain's Not Broken: Strategies for Navigating Your Emotions and Life with ADHD](https://www.amazon.com/Your-Brains-Not-Broken-Strategies/dp/0800739426)
 - [The UNIX Programming Environment](https://www.amazon.com/Unix-Programming-Environment-Prentice-Hall-Software/dp/013937681X)

-This post was last updated October 26, 2022.
+This post was last updated January 22, 2023.

 _Inspired by [Derek Sivers](https://sive.rs/nowff)_.